SHARE

 The French Republic is very proud of its secular principles but yet as some readers observed, many public holidays are linked to Catholic celebrations, a reminder of its religious history.

-Roughly half of the public holidays in France represent Catholic events: Easter, Ascension (May 26th), Assumption (August 15th), Pentecost (for some people), All Saints’ day (November 1st) and of course Christmas.
+Roughly half of the public holidays in France represent Catholic events: Easter, Ascension (a movable feast, but May 9th this year), Assumption (August 15th), Pentecost (for some people), All Saints’ day (November 1st) and of course Christmas.

 If you live in Alsace-Moselle (formerly Alsace-Lorraine) you get two extra holidays, both religious ones – Good Friday (the Friday before Easter) and St Stephen’s Day (December 26th) – more on why that is later.